dpacassi/UltimateDrupalReference/README.md

 - [Drupal.org Theming Guide for Drupal 8](https://www.drupal.org/docs/8/theming) - The official guide to Drupal 8 theming.
 Not always the easiest to understand but very helpful for reference on many topics.

 ## Distributions
-While Drupal 8 Core comes with lots of functionality already, the strength of Drupal lies in its extensibility.
+While Drupal 8+ core comes with lots of functionality already, the strength of Drupal lies in its extensibility.
 Distributions are full copies of Drupal that include Drupal Core, along with additional software such as themes, modules, libraries, and installation profiles.
 They're handy if you *really* just want to have a quick start with Drupal.
 - [Druppio](https://www.drupal.org/project/druppio_small_business_distribution) - A small business distribution with demo content.